gianpierodiblasi/LogicalCircuit/README.md

   - input:
     - name: the name of the node (STRING)
   - output: the *from* array of the node, an empty array if there is no node with this name or the node is an input node (STRING)
-- *isNameValid(name)*: an utility method to check if a name is valid as input/output parameter; to be valid a name has to respect the following regular expression
+- *isNameValid(name)*: an utility method to check if a name is valid as input/output parameter; to be valid a name:
+  - has to respect the following regular expression
     ```javascript
     /^[a-z]+[a-z0-9_]*$/i
     ```
+  - cannot be one of the following blacklist words: OR, NOR, AND, NAND, XOR, NXOR, NOT (case insensitive)
+  - cannot be a JavaScript reserved word (case insensitive)
   - input:
     - name: the name (STRING)
   - output: true if the name is valid, false otherwise (BOOLEAN)